MODEL OF CARE

 Who?

-Health Professionals providing face-to-face care with children and adults.
+Health Professionals providing face-to-face care to children and adults.

 Why?

-To upskill in best-practice prevention, treatment and management of higher weights to provide evidence-based specialist care, locally.
+To upskill in best-practice prevention, treatment and management of people living with overweight and obesity to provide evidence-based care locally.

 What?

-Targeted online and face-to-face education modules that incorporate health eating, physical activity, sleep patterns and behavioural modification for children and families.
+Targeted online and face-to-face education modules that incorporate healthy eating, physical activity, sleep patterns and behaviour modification for children and families.

 Healthy Kids ECHO® Learning Series

 Our ECHO® Learning Series ‘Healthy Kids’ focuses on supporting professionals to deliver best-practice care to the families in their communities.
-The series provides mentoring, evidence-based advice, and support to professionals who consult with children and young people who may have overweight or obesity, so they can deliver care with empathy, confidence and success.
-This is especially important for communities that lack access to specialists due to remoteness, poverty, cultural barriers or other factors.
+The series provides mentoring, evidence-based advice, and support to professionals who consult with children and young people who may be living with overweight or obesity, so they can deliver care with empathy, confidence and success.
+This is especially important for communities that lack access to specialists due to remoteness, economic disadvantage, cultural barriers or other factors.

-Each ECHO® session consists of a short didactic presentation by a specialist followed by a case presentation on pediatric overweight and obesity (by a participant).
+Each ECHO® session consists of a short didactic presentation by a specialist followed by a paediatric case presentation by a participant.
 Delivery is through an interactive, online platform—the only requirements for participation are an internet connection and a device with webcam.
 It is free of charge.

 References

-5. World Health Organisation.
+6. World Health Organisation.
 Report of the Commission on Ending Childhood Obesity.
-Geneva: WHO2016.
+Geneva: WHO;2016.

 ACCHO